How to Decide if a Survey Company is Legitimate

 How do you know if their surveys are legitimate?

 When deciding whether market research and online survey companies are legitimate, you must know how they get your information.
-There are many different ways they can do this, so you have to be sure what kind of information they are collecting from you, how often they collect it, and how they use your data after collecting it.
+They can do this in many different ways, so you have to be sure what kind of information they are collecting from you, how often they collect it, and how they use your data after collecting it.

 Next, ensure the company offers a privacy statement detailing how your information will be used.
-The site should also allow you to opt-out of surveys or another contact at any time.
+The site should also allow you to opt out of surveys or other communications at any time.

 Here’s how: